Reinforcement in concrete 3D printing: Cables

 High-strength galvanised steel cables provide effective reinforcement in printed concrete elements where sufficient cover concrete cannot be provided owing to the complexity of the shape.
 The cables can either be laid in-between layers or extruded simultaneously like the meshes.
 The bond between high-strength steel cables and concrete needs special attention.

-Continus yarn or Flow-based Pultrusion
+Continuous yarn or Flow-based Pultrusion

 Continuous yarn in Glass, Basalt, High-performance Polymer or carbon can also effectively be used as reinforcement for 3D-printed concrete without needing additional motors.
 The technique takes advantage of the extruded concrete consistency to passively pultrude numerous continuous yarns.
 The obtained material is a unidirectional cementitious composite with an increase in strength and ductility in the extrusion direction depending on the proportion of fiber.
-Thanks to the small diameter of the yarn used their bond with the matrix is usually great.
-Furthermore, the process takes advantage of the small bending stiffness of the yarn to ensure the same geometric freedom with extended buildability possibility thanks to the early traction strength provided by the yarn during the printing.
+Thanks to the small diameter of the yarn used, their bond with the matrix is usually great.
+Furthermore, the process takes advantage of the small bending stiffness of the yarn to ensure the same geometric freedom with extended buildability possibilities thanks to the early traction strength provided by the yarn during the printing.
 This feature comes with a more complex extrusion nozzle and the use of a specific device for handling the numerous yarns.